arangodb/arangojs/README.md

   * **agent**: `Agent` (optional)

     An http Agent instance to use for connections.
-This has no effect in the browser.

-    By default a new [`http.Agent`](https://nodejs.org/api/http.html#http_new_agent_options) instance will be created using the *agentOptions*.
+    By default a new [`http.Agent`](https://nodejs.org/api/http.html#http_new_agent_options) (or https.Agent) instance will be created using the *agentOptions*.

+    This option has no effect when using the browser version of arangojs.

   * **agentOptions**: `Object` (Default: see below)

     An object with options for the agent.
-This will be ignored if *agent* is also provided and has no effect in the browser.
+This will be ignored if *agent* is also provided.

     Default: `{maxSockets: 3, keepAlive: true, keepAliveMsecs: 1000}`.

+    In the browser version of arangojs this option can be used to pass additional options to the underlying calls of the [`xhr`](https://www.npmjs.com/package/xhr) module.
+The options `keepAlive` and `keepAliveMsecs` have no effect in the browser but `maxSockets` will still be used to limit the amount of parallel requests made by arangojs.

   * **promise**: `Class` (optional)